ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 | 4. sign-data | 1. bytes |
 | 5. origin (optional) | No corresponding field, provides an additional description |

-`crypto-sign-request` UR type has the advantage to provide additional fields compared to `psbt` when used as a signing request:
+`sign-request` UR type has the advantage to provide additional fields compared to `psbt` when used as a signing request:
 - an unique identifier for the request to link the generated signature to the sign request,
 - the derivation path of the account required to sign (not mandatory but important to identify the account(s) signing the psbt),
 - the master fingerprint to identify the wallet,